Graduate Coursework

 • 1000 words offering an introduction to the professional practice of dance movement therapy/drama therapy.

-Both should include at least five academic sources, and use of an appropriate referencing style.
+Both should include at least five academic sources and use an appropriate referencing style.

 Portfolio